n0-computer/iroh-ffi/DEVELOPERS.md

 - unit enums will have the same names:
     `SocketAddrType::V4` in rust will be `SocketAddrType.V4` in python
 - methods that return `Result` in rust will potentially throw exceptions on error in python

-#### test file
-Create a test file for each rust module that you create, and test all pieces of the API in that module in the python test file.
-The file should be named "[MODULENAME]\_test.py".
-For example, the `iroh::net` ffi bindings crate should have a corresponding "net\_test.py" file.

-### Kotlin

-- See `README.kotlin.md` for setup
-- Run tests using `./test_kotlin.sh`